-ANTH -96 Selected Topics in Anthropology (v)
+ANTH -98 Selected Topics in Anthropology (v)

 Topics selected will vary with student interests; emphasis will be on relevancy and application of theory and analysis to problem solving.
-Examples: Women in Cross-Cultural Perspective, Medical Anthropology, Ethics in Anthropology.
 May be repeated for credit.

 ANTH -99 Directed Reading and Research (v)